 Spend a night camping on Lone Rock Beach before exploring the canyons and inlets at this popular spot to kayak Lake Powell!
 This is a great location for kayak groups with any experience level.
 Sneak away from the crowds and motorboats into secluded areas along the bay.

 If you find yourself uplake, Lost Eden Canyon is a nice, short trip down another wakeless canyon route.
 Just a mile from the Halls Crossing launching ramp, the route proves relatively easy while providing some awe-inspiring views along tall stone corridors.

 Want a kayaking trip with a little more adventure?
 Take the Colorado River for a spin starting at Lee’s Ferry traveling towards Glen Canyon Dam.
 Pass around Horseshoe Bend (one of the most popular sites in the area) and take your pick of several campsites along the river for an overnight stay.

 For travelers taking hiking or camping gear with them, our kayaks have plenty of space to store items.
 Think of them as having approximately two times what you can fit in a hiking backpack.
-To fit in more, pack gear in smaller bags and containers to fit in the narrow storage space.
+To fit more in the narrow storage space, pack gear in smaller bags and containers.

 Visitors come here year-round, but some seasons are more suited for kayaking Lake Powell than others.
 In the spring (March-May), the water is still cold, making capsizing a danger.
 We recommend renting a wet suit if you do kayak during this time of year.
 Or, come back in the summer when the warm weather and perfect water temperatures make this such a popular spot.